roomaroo/body-coach-trello/README.md

   file                  Path to the shopping list file to import

 Options:
-  -b, --board <board>   Name of the Trello board to add lists to (defaults to value in appsettings.json) -v, --verbose         Show verbose output
+  -b, --board <board>   ID of the Trello board to add lists to (defaults to value in appsettings.json) -v, --verbose         Show verbose output
   --help                Display help screen
 ```